 Michael S. Diamant is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He is a member of the White Collar Defense and Investigations Practice Group, and serves on the firm's Finance Committee.
 His practice focuses on white collar criminal defense, internal investigations, and corporate compliance.

 Mr. Diamant has broad white collar defense experience representing corporations and corporate executives facing criminal and regulatory charges.
 He has represented clients in an array of matters, including accounting and securities fraud, antitrust violations, and environmental crimes, before law enforcement and regulators, like the U.S. Department of Justice and the Securities and Exchange Commission.
-Mr. Diamant also has managed numerous internal investigations for publicly traded corporations and conducted fieldwork in fourteen different countries on four continents.
+Mr. Diamant also has managed numerous internal investigations for publicly traded corporations and conducted fieldwork in nineteen different countries on five continents.
 In 2014, Global Investigations Review named Mr. Diamant one of the “world’s leading investigations lawyers under the age of 40.”
 In the area of corporate compliance, Mr. Diamant regularly advises major corporations on the structure and effectiveness of their compliance programs.
 This often includes reviewing reporting mechanisms, internal payment controls, and compliance messaging, as well as drafting new compliance materials, such as ethics and anti-corruption handbooks.
 Mr. Diamant served as a faculty member for the Ethics and Compliance Officer Association’s 2014 Global Law School.